ArchipelagoMW/Archipelago/worlds/kh1/docs/en_Kingdom Hearts.md

 ##How do I enter the End of the World?

 You can enter End of the World by obtaining a number of Ansem's Reports or by finding `End of the World` in the multiworld, depending on your options.

+## Credits
+This is a collaborative effort from several individuals in the Kingdom Hearts community, but most of all, denhonator.

+Denho's original KH rando laid the foundation for the work here and makes everything here possible, so thank you Denho for such a blast of a randomizer.

+Other credits include:

+Sonicshadowsilver2 for their work finding many memory addresses, working to identify and resolve bugs, and converting the code base to the latest EGS update.

+Shananas and the rest of the OpenKH team for providing such an amazing tool for us to utilize on this project.

+TopazTK for their work on the `Show Prompt` method and Krujo for their implementation of the method in AP.

+JaredWeakStrike for helping clean up my mess of code.

+KSX for their interact in battle code.

+RavSpect for their title screen image edit.

+SunCatMC for their work on ChecksFinder, which I used as a basis for game-to-client communication.

+ThePhar for their work on Rogue Legacy AP, which I used as a basis for the apworld creation.